 Diners in some states show more love for local, boutique operators than larger rivals.
 Two-outlet Mexican establishment Alero is the top choice and six-strong Ted’s Bulletin ranks third in Washington D.C., while Maine diners favor Orono Brewing Company’s three sites over local Italian Amato’s.
 Oregon, too, roots for a home team in Elmer’s.

 The award for sweetest tooth is a tie.
 Vermont is the only state in the lower 48 that doesn’t have a Chick-fil-A, so come Sunday its residents swap trips to the borders of New York and New Hampshire to rally around local ice-cream icon Ben & Jerry’s, while donut-loving Montanans flock to Krispy Kreme.

 The analysis also highlights a behavioral shift.
 While long lines of cars snaking around Chick-fil-A drive-throughs are a familiar sight nationwide seemingly at any time of day, its customers show a distinct preference for sit-down meals over quick-serve options come Sunday, perhaps indicating that the seventh-day experience is more family oriented, maybe post-church, versus individual meals on other days.

 By determining who goes where and when, organizations now have the power to lever actionable insights that help them make better decisions about where and how to invest in their brand to optimize return on capital.
 The analysis shows how mobile location data can help restaurants to better position new outlets and to target marketing efforts at their true customers.
-By combining Live Mobile Insights GPS data with demographic, lifestyle, behavioral and financial information, Buxton creates a more comprehensive portrait of an individual that gives brands a precise insight into who their core customers really are.
+By combining mobile GPS data with demographic, lifestyle, behavioral, and financial information, Buxton creates a more comprehensive portrait of an individual that gives brands a precise insight into who their core customers really are.

 And of course, if Bigfoot, Martians and the Druids had mobile phones, we’d now know the answers to those long-standing mysteries, too.